nguyenmanhdang90/nab-smartchoice/README.md

 *Only smartchoice-fapi is well-coverd by unit test, because it has the most function and business feature.
 Also by the scope of this test, I decided not take too much time try to cover all line of code for the others project.
 But the business code is well test by unit test*

-*There are several issue with security hotspot scanned by sonarqube, I have aknowleadge them all and decided to by pass them since not have enought time and resource to handle them all*
+*There are several issue with security hotspot scanned by sonarqube, I have aknowleadge them all and decided to by pass them since not have enought time and resource to handle them all, Ex: store sonar login token in source code,...*

 ---
 ## Development stack: